TM-1-3/PlayNation/README.md

 Similarly, JavaScript files are placed in the `public/js` directory.
 The main script for this project is `public/js/app.js`.

-This file contains all the logic needed for interacting with the **Thingy!** application (creating/deleting cards and items dynamically via Ajax).
+This file contains all the logic needed for interacting with the **Thingy!** application (creating/deleting cards and items dynamically using Ajax).

 Scripts are included in the layout file, typically with: